How to Fit Skirting Boards

 * If screwing the board… (most appropriate for stud or masonry walls for example) pre-drilling ‘pilot holes’ can help, as it stops the wood from splitting and damaging the skirting board.
 Putting plugs through the skirting board before fixing the screws is also helpful.
 ‘Countersinking’ screws is also wise, as it helps to hide the effect.
 When selecting a screw, make sure it is of an appropriate length – too long or too short can cause complications and potential damage during the process.

-If gluing the board…(and in our opinion this is the most easiest method,) dab bits of adhesive in various sections along the length of the board.
+If glueing the board…(and in our opinion, this is the easiest method,) dab bits of adhesive in various sections along the length of the board.
 Alternatively use a zig-zag pattern evenly across the piece.

 Tip: Most walls are not straight, and therefore the skirting board make look as though it’s bowing or (called‘proud’) along the length.
 Take account and extra care of this when nailing or screwing.
-If gluing, add extra adhesive to the corresponding areas of the wood / wall so it helps to ‘pack’ the gap.
+If glueing, add extra adhesive to the corresponding areas of the wood/wall so it helps to ‘pack’ the gap.